nestofsaws/phpMVC/README.md

 phpMVC
 ======

-a basic web application that utilizes php to interact with a database
+a basic web application that utilizes php to interact with a database. boilerplate written by Joan Boone, UNC School of Information Science Adjunct Faculty.